SamuelMacKay/mackays-miniatures/README.md

 ```

 ### Unfixed Bugs
- - Lighthouse performance and best practices have scored poorly from 3rd party programs that are required for the website to function, stripe uses cookies which i can not control but are considered bad practice and out of date now,
+ - Lighthouse performance and best practices have scored poorly from 3rd party programs that are required for the website to function, stripe uses cookies which i can not control but are considered bad practice and out of date now.